Proven-Paradox/shaper-system/Handbook.md

 > I would advise Arbiters use damage immunity sparingly, make it intuitive when it happens, and pair immunity with vulnerabilities.
 Obviously a fire spirit wouldn't care about being burned, but I would advise using resistance unless the creature involved is very strongly tied to a particular element.

+#### Guardian Strike
+Abilities with this keyword allow a character to convert their defense into offense.
+If the Ability is an [Attack](#attack), the user may use Physical Defense - 10 in place of Physical Offense.
+If the Ability is a [Spell](#spell), the user may use Mental Defense - 10 in place of Mental Offense.

 #### Healing
 Abilities that restore HP.